Legal service provider

 - If you have not formally started your claim yet, use the make-a-claim checklist so you do not miss key evidence or deadlines.

-How this service page connects to the threshold guides
+How to use the detailed entitlement guides

 If the issue is the amount paid or whether payments are about to stop, go straight to the section 39 guide and the weekly payments stopped page.

-Threshold and damages planning
+Permanent impairment and damages

 Need urgent help with a stopped-payment or denial issue?